top of page

 The Paterson Evening News described Hinchliffe’s first midget car season as “a veritable parade of popping and buzzing autos piloted by men who helplessly revealed their inability to manhandle the automotive industry’s latest contributions on the speedway.
 The 10,000 spectators who paid money to see the new sport didn’t wait to watch the finish, they left in disgust after the first few heats.”

-Regardless of their struggles with midget car racing, Otto and Kotchman continued to press forward.
+Regardless of their struggles with midget car racing, Otto and Kochman continued to press forward.
 Motorcycle racing continued to strive in 1935, but midget cars still seemed to be struggling.
 In late June of 1935, after losing money for the fourth consecutive time, it was decided to discontinue midget car races.
 According to the Paterson Evening News: “With a big overhead weekly, the midget races did not draw sufficiently to keep the promoters interested.”

 Perhaps due to it being a new sport or because the cars “constituted an assemblage of the most obsolete mechanical monstrosities gathered on a big league track,” midget car racing was not successful.

-Otto and Kotchman still had a successful motorcycle operation and by 1937, they were able to book motorcycle races at Yankee Stadium.
+Otto and Kochman still had a successful motorcycle operation and by 1937, they were able to book motorcycle races at Yankee Stadium.
 Still, both men felt that midget car racing could be successful so they persevered.

 Paterson’s Gasoline Alley came to the rescue.
 Located on East 29th Street between 17 and 18th Avenues, Gasoline Alley began as a series of auto repair shops in the 1920s, but with the advent of racing at Hinchliffe Stadium, it became a mecca for professional drivers to refine their race cars.
 Legendary racers such as Roscoe “Pappy” Hough and Ted Horn were regulars at Gasoline Alley.
 Hough built his famed “five little pigs” team of cars at Gasoline Alley and Horn is a three-time AAA National Championship winner (1946-48).